houseofcat/Authentication/AspNetCore3.x_MVC/IS406_IdentityServer/README.md

    * Added a cleaned up TestMvcClient project (now using Serilog.)
      * The settings are found `appsettings.json` and the table is `[IdentityLogging].[TestMvcClient]`
  * Custom Middleware to better integrate with AspNetCore Request logging.
  * Modifications to Serilog Logging table to add more columns and JSON (instead of XML).
  * Replacing JsonFormatter with the Utf8Json one (nuget `Utf8Json.AspNetCoreMvcFormatter`).
  * Adding compression to ResponseBody.
+ * Adding a MvcController and ApiController with the same name.
+   * Separate namespaces recommended.
+     * IdentityServer.ApiControllers
+     * IdentityServer.Controllers
+   * Set the HttpMethods/Routes manually.
+Routes must be different!.
+   * MvcController needs a Route specified on the class name.
+     * API: `api/v1/Account`
+     * MVC: `Account`
+ * Views with validation errors.
+ * Adding internal ModelState errors and displaying them back to user (use caution).
+ * LoginViewModel / RegistViewModel demonstrate PersonalData, DataType, and Compare attributes.

 ## Taking A Step Back
 Things escalated pretty quick with all the customizations that went on, but now I want to bring the